tap349/tap349.github.io/_posts/2017-07-24-react-native-tips.md

 import MyComponent from 'app/components/MyComponent';
 ```

-the name can be anything (say, `app1`) but the whole point of using
+in fact the name can be anything (say, `app1`) but for Vim to find
-it is that it matches top-level directory name so that Vim can find
-the file being imported.
+the file being imported it must match application top-level directory
+name (`app`) - that's the whole point of using custom name instead of
+`~` prefix.